Souvik73/Souvik73/README.md

 I am currently learning flutter and web(HTML, CSS, JS) and Datastructure and Algorithm

 ## Looking to Collaborate on
-Video player, game development, or any large scale project using flutter
+Video player, game development, or any large scale project using flutter, c++ or java

 ## Reach me
 You can contact me through my email-> souvikbanerjee73@gmail.com <br>